gggliuye/gggliuye.github.io/Study/PaperRead/3d_reconstruction.md

 <img src="/assets/img/paperread/soft_viz.png" width="70%"/>
 </div>

 *  Surface quality: the quality of surface triangle is evaluated as the ratio of the length of their longest edge over the length of their shortest edge (minus one).
-And Soft 3D β–skeleton in graph-cut algorithm.
+And Soft 3D beta–skeleton in graph-cut algorithm.

 <img src="/assets/img/paperread/chrown0.png" width="4%" height="4%"/> [Efficient multi-view reconstruction of large-scale scenes using interest points, Delaunay triangulation and graph cuts 2007](https://ieeexplore.ieee.org/document/4408892).
 First to consider surface visibility! [the upper paper](#colmapdelaunay) improved this method.